CONABIO/madmex-antares-workshop/standalone/classifications/landsat/instructions.md

 #bash fmask_landsat8_shell.sh /workshop/downloads_landsat/LC80130452013145LGN00.tar.bz /workshop/downloads_landsat/
 ```

 If the command was successful, we will ingest the folder to database.
-First we enter to docker container madmex/antares:
+First we enter to docker container `madmex_antares_container`:

 ```
 $sudo docker exec -it madmex_antares_container /bin/bash